 Configuration

-In the Cloud Foundry CLI section of the screen, select on the button Cloud Foundry Installations … and then on the button Add Cloud Foundry CLI.
+In the Cloud Foundry CLI section of the screen, select Cloud Foundry Installations …, and then select Add Cloud Foundry CLI.

 Using the Cloud Foundry CLI in a Pipeline Job